conciseusa/jupyter/README.md

 # jupyter
-A collection of jupyter notebooks I use to work with my data.<br>
+A collection of Jupyter notebooks I use to work with my data/test results.<br>
 To run Jupyter on Docker:<br>
 Install Docker for your platform, this should be easy to find.<br>
 Makes it easier to set things up to run non-root:<br>